simonchamorro/Robot-Learning-IFT6163-W2022/hw3/README.md

 # HW3 Policy Gradients - Simon Chamorro

-All the experiment logs that were conducted for this homework are stored in the `run_logs folder`.
+All the experiment logs that were conducted for this homework are stored in the `run_logs` folder.
 Additionally, results can be reproduced by running the script `scripts/run_all.sh`.
 To run experiments for a specific question, run;
 ```
 bash scripts/<exp_number>-<exp_name>.sh
 ```